News & Tips

 With the backing of FHA insurance, FHA loans become less risky for financial institutions to issue to borrowers.
 And with the specific requirements and set-up process for FHA loan programs, borrowers don’t typically have to put down as much money up front in the form of a down payment.
 Helping to save money and still getting to experience all the benefits of homeownership are key attributes of the many available FHA loan programs.

-are actually issued by FHA-approved credit unions and other lending institutions, these entities are the ones who will assess how well-suited applicants are for the program.
+Since FHA loans are actually issued by FHA-approved credit unions and other lending institutions, these entities are the ones who will assess how well-suited applicants are for the program.
 At Space Coast Credit Union, our mortgage loan officers take the time to fully understand our borrowers’ financial situations and can help recommend the best FHA loan vehicle for their unique circumstances.

 What’s the Difference Between FHA and Conventional Mortgages?